J4nCreate/J4nCreate/README.md

 Heyoo!
-Im Jan and I do Game Development and Web Development!
+Im Jan and I am a Game Developer, Software Developer and Web Developer!

 Currently my programming languages are:
 -Scratch